 Can I Retire At 62 with $400,000 in a 401(k)?

 Yes, you can retire at 62 with four hundred thousand dollars.
-At age 62, an annuity will provide a guaranteed level income of $21,000 annually starting immediately, for the rest of the insured’s lifetime.
+At age 62, an annuity will provide a guaranteed level income of $25,400 annually starting immediately for the rest of the insured’s lifetime.
 The income will stay the same and never decrease.

-If the annuitant selected the increasing income option, they would receive $18,880 annually initially with the income amount increasing overtime to keep up with inflation.
+If the annuitant selected the increasing income option, they would receive $21,720 annually initially, with the income amount increasing over time to keep up with inflation.

-The longer you wait before starting the lifetime income payout, the higher the income amount to you will be.
+The longer you wait before starting the lifetime income payout, the higher your income amount will be.

-Coupling both Social Security and an annuity with a lifetime income rider can provide a sustainable stream of income for the rest of your life, even if the annuity runs out of money.
+Coupling both Social Security and an annuity with a lifetime income rider can provide a sustainable income stream for the rest of your life, even if the annuity runs out of money.

 Things To Consider When Retiring